 Cervical fluid (CF) is amazing stuff.
 Most of us are first introduced to it on dark underwear.
 It can be sticky and gloppy like old glue, creamy and thick or super stretchy and clear like egg-white, or nowhere to be seen depending on your body and where you are in your reproductive cycle.

-Different women observe their fluid in different ways.
-Some women wipe a piece of toilet paper across their vagina and look at it that way.
-Other women reach two fingers into their vaginal canal and grab a bit.
+Different people with cervixes observe their fluid in different ways.
+Some people wipe a piece of toilet paper across their vagina and look at it that way.
+Other people reach two fingers into their vaginal canal and grab a bit.
 Still others reach up their canal all the way to their cervix and swipe from there.
 All three styles are fine so long as you are consistent and choose only one to use for yourself.
 Observing from toilet paper one day and the cervix another could give you very different readings.

 No matter how you do it, use these guidelines:

 - Sample your cervical fluid before going pee so as not to obscure the fluid.

 - Check your fluid three times a day because it can change through the day.